JohanMabille/johanmabille.github.io/source/_posts/2014-10-13-writing-c-plus-plus-wrappers-for-simd-intrinsics-4.markdown

 }
 {% endcoderay %}

-Although the "select" function is a bit overkill in the scalar case, it is exactly what we need for handling conditional branching with the SIMD wrappers.
+Even though the "select" function is a bit overkill in the scalar case, it is exactly what we need for handling conditional branching with the SIMD wrappers.
 This means the two values (or "branches") of the conditional statement will be evaluated before we choose the one to affect, but we can't do better.
 And since you execute your conditional statement on 4 floats at once, it is still faster than the scalar version, even if suboptimal.
 The only case where the vectorized code could have a performance loss compared to the scalar code is if one of the conditional branch takes much more time to compute than the other and its result is seldom used.

-Knowing this, let's see how we can implement a select function taking SIMD wrappers parameters.
+Knowing this, let's see how we can implement a select function taking SIMD wrapper parameters.
 Depending on the SSE version, the compiler may provide a built-in function we can directly use as ternary operator.
 If not, we have to handle it with old bitwise logical: